louieyan/r4ds-exercise-solutions/transform.md

     #> #   minute <dbl>, time_hour <dttm>
     ```

-1. Finding flights that departed between midnight and 6 am is complicated by the way in which times are represented in the `dep_time` column.
+1. Finding flights that departed between midnight and 6 am is complicated by
+    the way in which times are represented in the data.
-    In `dep_time`, midnight is `2400`, not `0`.
+    In `dep_time`, midnight is represented by `2400`, not `0`.
-    Thus we cannot simply check that `dep_time < 600`.
-Instead, we have to do this.
+    This means we cannot simply check that `dep_time < 600`, because we also have
+    to consider the special case of midnight.

     ```r
     filter(flights, dep_time <= 600 | dep_time == 2400)